 - 23.4.4.5.1.5 Revalidation and monitoring.
 If an aircraft is being tracked using passive surveillance, periodic active interrogations shall be performed to validate and monitor the extended squitter data as required in 4.5.1.3.1.
 The default rates of revalidation shall be once per minute for a non-threat and once per 10 seconds for a near threat.
 The tests required in 4.5.1.3.1 shall be performed for each interrogation, and active surveillance shall be used to track the intruder if these revalidation tests fail. - 23.4.4.5.1.6 Full active surveillance.
-If the following condition is met for a track being updated via passive surveillance data: - 23.4.4.5.1.6.1 All near threats, potential threats and threats shall be tracked using active surveillance. - 23.4.4.5.1.6.2 A track under active surveillance shall transition to passive surveillance if it is neither a near, potential threat nor a threat.
-The tests used to determine it is no longer a near threat shall be similar to those used in 4.5.1.4 but with larger thresholds in order to have hysteresis which prevents the possibility of frequent transitions between active and passive surveillance.
+If the following condition is met for a track being updated via passive surveillance data: - 23.4.4.5.1.6.1 All near threats, potential threats and threats shall be tracked using active surveillance. - 23.4.4.5.1.6.2 Adequate protection against residual ADS-B position data shall be provided in track state computation when transitioning from passive to active surveillance, in order to avoid unnecessary advisories during such transitions.